geonda/RIXS.phonons/README.md

 # Package for calculating  phonon contribution in RIXS
 currently there are 4 examples:

-- example_simple - produces phonon contribution for single displaced harmonic osc
+- example_simple - produces phonon contribution using the model of single displaced harmonic osc

 ![img](/img/test.png)